jeremybytes/vslive-di-lab/Lab02/Lab02-Instructions.md

 The difference in location accounts for the different sunset times.

 5. This is the hard part.
-We leave move on to Part 3 with our test failing.
+We move on to Part 3 with our test failing.
 But because it is a known failure mode (a discrepancy in the times), we can make sure that the test continues to fail in this same way until we get the seam added to our code.

 Test #4 - Part 3: Calling "GetSunset" Adding a Seam to the Code with DI
 ------------------------------------------------------------------------